FUNGAL INFECTION OF THE NAIL – ONYCHOMYCOSIS

 Short Pulse Laser Systems

-The first two lasers that were approved by the FDA for the treatment of onychomycosis are both flash lamp pumped short pulse Nd:YAG 1064 nm Lasers.
+The first two lasers that FDA approved for the onychomycosis treatment are both flash lamp pumped short pulse Nd:YAG 1064 nm Lasers.

 Q-switched Laser Systems

-Q-switched lasers have pulse duration in the nanosecond range and they emit the highest peak power per pulse of all the Nd:YAG lasers.
-One FDA-approved Q-switched Nd:YAG 1064 nm laser is particularly has demonstrated substantially effective clearance of dystrophic toenails having a clinically apparent diagnosis of onychomycosis.
-Statistical analysis of results indicates significant apparent clearing in 95% of the subjects with an average clearance of affected areas of 56 ± 7% at 98% level of confidence.
+Q-switched lasers compared to all Nd:YAG lasers have duration pulse in nanonsecond and they produce the highest peak power per pulse.
+More specifically, one Q-switched Nd:YAG 1064 nm laser, FDA approved, resulted to be very effective in the cleansing of dystrophic toenails diagnosed with onychomycosis.
+Statistics indicated that there was significant apparent clearing in 95% of the subjects with an average clearance of affected areas of 56 ± 7% at 98% level of confidence.

 Near Infrared Diode Lasers

-The Diode Lasers operate at near infrared wavelengths.
+Diode Lasers, operate at near infrared wavelengths and use semi-conductors instead of solid crystals for the optical gain medium.
 Four treatment sessions are necessary with a six-week period between them.

-Photodynamic therapy (PDT) uses visible spectrum light to activate a topically applied photosensitizing agent, which generates reactive oxygen species that initiate apoptosis.
+Photdynamic Therapy (PDT) was initially optimized for actinic keratosis, but can also be applied for the treatment of onychomycosis as photosensitizers can be absorbed by fungi.
+PDT uses visible spectrum light to activate a topically applied photosensitizing agent, which generates reactive oxygen species that initiate apoptosis.

 The effects of various photosensitizing agents have been studied in vitro and in vivo.
-These include 5-aminolevulinic acid (ALA), methyl aminolevulinate (MAL), and 5,10,15-tris (4-methylpyridiuium)-20-phenyl-[21H,23H]-porphine trichloride (Sylsens B).
+These include methyl aminolevulinate (MAL), 5-aminolevulinic acid (ALA), 20-phenyl-[21H,23H]-porphine trichloride (Sylsens B) and 5,10,15-tris (4-methylpyridiuium).

 Heme Biosynthesis Intermediates – ALA and MAL